15496-debug/vs-code-agents/vs-code-agents/planner.agent.md

     send: false
   - label: Begin Implementation
     agent: Implementer
     prompt: Plan has been approved.
-Proceed with implementation.
+Proceed with implementation; the user will decide whether to run Implementer locally or as a background agent.
     send: false
 ---